 In many cases, beneficiaries don’t owe taxes on the proceeds of a life insurance policy.

 Peace of Mind

-An untimely death is tragic, and the emotional impact is more important and immediate than any financial consequences.
-But having adequate insurance can provide peace of mind, leaving you or loved ones with one less thing to worry about.
+Untimely death is tragic, and the emotional impact is more important and immediate than any financial consequences.
+But having adequate insurance can provide peace of mind, leaving you or your loved ones with one less thing to worry about.
 If you’re concerned about how your family will cope after an unexpected death, you may find satisfaction in knowing that you’ve minimized the financial impact.

 When Is Life Insurance Worth It?